dag-andersen/Rust-Memory-Map/docs/Report.md

 0.0.0.0 0.0.0.2 Siteimprove
 ```
 ![](../docs/images/bachelor-08.png)
-Here we notice that the BST is not balanced and has Node 0 as root and Redblack is balanced and has Node 2 as root.
+Here we notice that the BST is not balanced and has Node 0 as root and redblack is balanced and has Node 2 as root.
 Reference to another node (left,right,parent) with value 0 is treated as a null-pointer.

 **Space**
-The space complexity of the trees are O(n).
+The space complexity of the trees is O(n).
 Each node is a struct, which size can be calculated by doing the following:
 For each field in the struct ordered by declaration order:
 * Add the size of the field.
 * Round up the current size to the nearest multiple of the next field's alignment.

 Finally, round the size of the struct to the nearest multiple of its alignment.

-Following this algorithm, the BST nodes have a size of 24 bytes while the redblack nodes have of 32 bytes.
-Multiplying this with the 150mil entries, give a total file size of 3.6GB for BST and 4.8GB for redblack tree.
+Following this algorithm, the BST nodes have a size of 24 bytes while the redblack nodes have a size of 32 bytes.
+Multiplying this with the 150mil entries, gives a total file size of 3.6GB for BST and 4.8GB for redblack tree.

 https://doc.rust-lang.org/std/mem/fn.size_of.html
 https://www.geeksforgeeks.org/is-sizeof-for-a-struct-equal-to-the-sum-of-sizeof-of-each-member/